wraiford/encrypt-gib/OPPORTUNITY.md

         within each round function iteration ("salt strategy"); and,
       * per use-case customization of recursions of hashing per round function iteration ("recursions per hash" parameter); and,
-    * encrypt-gib's customizable sectioned multipass mode, which...
+    * encrypt-gib's customizable block mode, which...
       * helps mitigate short-circuit brute force attempts by sectioning plaintext data processing in a way that also enables memory-hard processing; and,
     * other facets as well.